-Test Repeatability and Uncertainty
+Test repeatability and uncertainty

-For complex measurements and evaluations, the issues of repeatability and uncertainty are significant.
-Certainly for an evaluation as complex as those required of a DASM system, there are significant challenges to achieving repeatability and uncertainty within acceptable bounds.
+For complex measurements and evaluations the issues of repeatability and uncertainty are significant.
+Certainly for an evaluation as complex as those required of a DASM system there are significant challenges to achieving repeatability and uncertainty within acceptable bounds.

-Given a complex test, there is a significant chance that two different laboratories will arrive at different results when evaluating the same system.
-Even the same lab may arrive at different results when evaluating the same system at different times.
-However, test repeatability and uncertainty must be dealt with when designing a CAS for DASM systems.
+Given a complex test there is a significant chance that two different laboratories will arrive at different results when evaluating the same system.
+Even the same lab may arrive at different results at different times, evaluating the same system.
+How test repeatability and uncertainty will be dealt with are formidable challenges in designing a CAS for DASM systems.